 - Desirable to bring any personal field equipment you have such as a clipboard or weather writer hand lens, notebook and pencil, botanical ID guide, binoculars and Tupperware/plastic bags for collecting specimens.

-- A digital download or print out of UKHAB field key and habitat descriptions, available from the UKHab website.
-You can register on the website here.
+- A digital download (on phone or tablet) or print out of UKHab V2 documents, available from the UKHab ltd. website.
+You can register on the UKHAB website here.

 - Please dress appropriately for the weather as much of both days will be spent outdoors in grassland and woodland.